-The Teaching Fellowship Program provides a unique and dynamic opportunity for aspiring teachers to develop and hone their skills under the mentorship of experienced lead teachers.
-In addition to working directly with a Lead Teacher and grade level team, Teaching Fellows participate as a cohort in a professional learning community (PLC).
+The Teaching Fellowship Program provides a unique and dynamic opportunity for aspiring/early career teachers to develop and hone their skills under the mentorship of experienced lead teachers.
+In addition to working directly with a Lead Teacher and grade level team, Teaching Fellows participate in professional growth as a cohort of learners.

 Within the Teaching Fellow cohort, there are regular meetings and touchpoints throughout the year.
-The goal of the cohort is to enrich and deepen community connections, hone the Teaching Fellow’s craft of teaching and to delve deeper into specific learning and teaching approaches including: Universal Design for Learning, Diversity, Equity and Inclusion work, and Responsive Classroom.
-As Teaching Fellows gain more expertise, skill, and understanding of their areas of interest, their responsibilities and experiences expand within the classroom and the school.
+The goal of the cohort is to enrich and deepen community connections, hone the Teaching Fellow’s craft of teaching, and delve deeper into specific learning and teaching approaches including Universal Design for Learning, Diversity, Equity and Inclusion work, and Responsive Classroom.
+As Teaching Fellows gain more skill and understanding of their areas of interest, their responsibilities and experiences expand within the classroom and the school.

 Teaching Fellow Position Overview

 The role of a Teaching Fellow is a collaborative one.
 While the Lead Teacher shoulders the primary responsibilities for a class, both teachers are expected to plan together to deliver whole and small-group instruction across content areas, in-person and online as needed.

-- Attend and contribute to team and faculty meetings
+- Attends and contributes to team and faculty meetings

-- Substitute for the Lead Teacher in their absence
+- Substitutes for the Lead Teacher in their absence

-- Participate in school events such as field trips and outdoor education overnight
+- Participates in school events such as field trips and outdoor education overnight

-- Ability to work with multiple stakeholders (students, parents, and colleagues) in a warm and empathetic manner
+- Ability to work with multiple independent school constituents (students, parents, and colleagues) in a warm and empathetic manner

 - Experience collaborating with a team of adults to reach a common goal